Center for Brooklyn History: Building

 The center's headquarters building, on the corner of Pierrepoint and Clinton Streets, was built in 1878–81 and was designed by George B. Post in the Renaissance revival style.
 Post was selected as a result of a competition between 14 architects.
 The building's design utilizes terra cotta ornamentation made by the Perth Amboy Terra Cotta Company, and has architectural sculptures by Olin Levi Warner, including busts of Michelangelo, Beethoven, Gutenberg, Shakespeare, Columbus, Benjamin Franklin, a Viking and a Native American.

-The building has been described as "one of the City's great architectural treasures", and the interior as "one of New York's great 19th-century interiors."
+The building has been described as "one of the City's great architectural treasures", and the inside as "one of New York's great 19th-century interiors."
 It is part of the New York City Landmarks Preservation Commission's Brooklyn Heights Historic District, designated in 1966, and was added to the National Register of Historic Places as a National Historic Landmark in 1991.
 In October 1999, BHS began a full-scale restoration of the building, supervised by architect Jan Hird Pokorny, and reopened in 2003.